aPR0T0/Eklavya-Copter-Control/README.md

 - Make the control system.
 - Implementation

-## Project Implementation on Ubuntu 20.04 for ROS NOETIC

 # Welcome to Notes
 Here, we have gathered all the basic concepts to understand our project in depth.
 The following concepts are foundation of Overactuated MAV with tilt configuration in other words hexacopter😊